You might buy non-owner car insurance because:

 To purchase a non-owner auto insurance policy, you need only your driver’s license number and a credit or debit card.
-You can get proof of insurance almost immediately by e-mail, and the car insurance company you choose will file an SR-22 or other required state filing on your behalf if you need it.
+You can get proof of insurance almost immediately by e-mail, and the car insurance company you choose can file an SR-22 or other required state form on your behalf, if you need it.

-You must speak with an agent to obtain non-owner car insurance quotes and buy this specialty policy.
+You must speak with an agent to obtain non-owner car insurance quotes.

 - Call Insurance.com (844-520-1574) and inform the agent that you need a non-owners policy.

-- If an SR-22 is required, provide the agent with the number from your notification from the state (if applicable; not all states require this).
+- If an SR-22 is required, provide the agent with your state notification number (if applicable--not all states require this).

-- The agent will give you information on the available companies and rate quotes.
+- Receive information on available companies and insurance rate quotes.

-- All carriers require a down payment to begin coverage, but the amount required varies greatly by company and by state.
-Let your agent know what you would prefer.
+- Supply a down payment to begin coverage.
+The amount required varies greatly by company and state.

-- Choose the company that you would like to purchase your policy through.
-The agent completes the purchase.
-In most cases the company will file the SR-22 directly with the state.
+- The agent completes the purchase.
+In most cases, the insurance company files an SR-22 directly with your state, if necessary.